Introduction & Overview

 In the UK, D&G operates a real-time working relationship with its dedicated customer relationship manager at HMRC with regards to taxation.
 D&G will raise any matters with HMRC, particularly to avoid uncertainty, for example where it considers that HMRC may take a different view, or where D&G is seeking confirmation of a particular approach.

-This tax strategy is published in accordance with paragraph 16(2), Schedule 19 Finance Act 2016 and is in relation to the accounting period ended 31 March 2018.
+This tax strategy is published in accordance with paragraph 16(2), Schedule 19 Finance Act 2016 and is in respect of the year ended 31 March 2019.